hfjelstad/Profile_Documentation_v2/Objects/DatedServiceJourney/Table_DatedServiceJourney.md

 | ServiceAlteration | 0..1 | 0..1 | Status of the journey (e.g. cancellation, replacement, reinforcement). |
 | DatedCalls | 0..1 | TBD..TBD | Container for one or more DatedCall elements. |
 | DatedCall | 0..* | TBD..TBD | Stop-level dated timing and references. |

-Notes
-- Codespace: All identifiers must use the ERP codespace.